 While the term ‘microbead’ is sometimes interchangeably used with the term ‘microplastic’, in most cases it is defined as a microplastic with exfoliating or cleansing functions added to cosmetic or detergent products.
 SEAC notes that the need for a definition for this subset of microplastics is necessary to set different transitional periods (see later in this opinion).
-The Dossier Submitter has clarified that if a microplastic also has another function besides as an abrasive (e.g. opacifying, encapsulation) then it is still considered as a microbead for the purposes of this restriction.
+The Dossier Submitter has clarified that if a microplastic also has another function besides as or additional to being an abrasive (e.g. opacifying, encapsulation) then it is still considered as a microbead for the purposes of this restriction.
 SEAC notes that this is not readily apparent from the wording of the restriction.

 Before a ‘particle’ can even be considered to be a microplastic, it first needs to be ascertained if it contains a polymer (with or without additives).
 In the context of this restriction a microplastic particle does not refer only to particles consisting solely of polymers.
-SEAC notes that in order to adequately control releases of microplastics into the environment it is indeed appropriate to be inclusive in regards to what could be a microplastic.
+SEAC notes that in order to adequately control releases of microplastics into the environment it is indeed appropriate to be inclusive in regard to what could be a microplastic.
 The Dossier Submitter therefore proposes a definition for a so-called ‘particles containing solid polymers’.
 The Dossier Submitter identifies two types of particles that could fit the term:

 A particle of any composition with a solid polymer content of ≥ 1% w/w.
 SEAC finds it justified to propose this specific value, since it is consistent with the impurity level threshold under REACH.